 If you discover that you have done very little to no reading in a particular genre, you need to rethink your book because you will open yourself up to writing cliches, annoying readers, and making massive mistakes that will destroy the book's market value.

 Genre distinctions are a particular interest of mine so I have a number of articles on the subject.
-Click on the "genre" label.
-If you are writing a mix of genres (cross-genre) or a subgenre of a popular genre like romance, several of these articles are of particular use to you to help narrow your book’s market term.
+Click on the "genre" label on the right side of this blog.
+If you are writing a mix of genres (cross-genre) or a subgenre of a popular genre like romance, click on the label "cross genre."